ashley773877/food-logger-backend/README.md

 this is a fitness food logger app where you will be able to
 - create an account
 - log the foods you have eaten for the day
-- keep a history and track of the foods you have eaten
+- keep a history and track of the foods you have eaten by date

-- read motivational qoutes to keep you on track with your diet
+Link to website:

 - link to BACKEND repo
 1. https://github.com/ashley773877/food-logger-backend.git